Balsam woolly adelgid: a new invasive insect found in Juneau

 Mendenhall Valley Public Library

 The event runs from 6:30pm to 7:30pm on the following dates.

 Select a date to add this event to your calendar app.

-Overcast and 33 F at Juneau, Juneau International Airport, AK
+Light Rain and 35 F at Juneau, Juneau International Airport, AK